The Witches of Eastwick (film): Cast

-Differences from novel

-While the film follows the basic structure of the novel, several major developments are dropped, with the book being darker in tone.
-The setting of both is Rhode Island, but the novel sets the time during the early 1970s.
-In the novel, Daryl is more devil-like: less of an enabler and more of a selfish, perverse predator and architect of mayhem.
-Also, the film omits a key episode in the book, where Daryl unexpectedly marries a young, innocent girl named Jenny, and the jealous three witches magically cause her to die of cancer.
-None of the three witches gets pregnant and at the end Daryl flees town with Jenny's younger brother, Chris, apparently his lover.
-Also in the book Alexandra's last name was Spofford, not Medford and Jane was Jane Smart, not Jane Spofford, and Sukie was Rougemont not Ridgemont.
-There are differences in their hair and build too; Alexandra is plump and Sukie is the redhead.

 Production

 Casting

 Jack Nicholson expressed interest in playing the role of Daryl through his then-girlfriend Anjelica Huston, after hearing that the original actor for the role, Bill Murray, had dropped out.
 Huston was in the running for the role of Alexandra Medford, and screen-tested opposite Michelle Pfeiffer, who had already been cast as Sukie, and Amy Madigan, who was being considered for the role of Jane.
 After giving a self-confessed "terrible" audition in which she struggled with the "tough" dialogue, Huston realized she had lost the role, and it would be eventually acquired by Cher; but Cher insisted on playing the part of Alexandra, which had already been given to Susan Sarandon.
-Producers gave in to Cher’s demands and cast her in the role instead, without ever giving Sarandon proper notice of the revision.
+Producers gave in to Cher's demands and cast her in the role instead, without ever giving Sarandon proper notice of the revision.
 She did not find out that her role had been given to Cher, and that she herself had been re-cast as Jane, until the day she turned up on location to start filming.